naiborhujosua/Data-Science-Interview-Python/README.md

 # Most appearance Algorithms Questions in FAANG Companies for Data Scientist
 This repository is used to practices our Python skills by questions of FAANG Companies to improve our coding skills as a Data Scientist.
 Coding skills as an essential skills to improve how we can analyze our data better through simplifying the code better.
+These questions consists of python concepts from  data structures, control flow statements and modules.

 ## The Motivations
 I try implementing my Python skills to improve and optimize our code style better and i believe the true education is when you can implement what you learn or **simply learn by doing**.